wavemaker/docs/learn/how-tos/upgrade-guide-wavemaker-10-to-11.md

 After testing your application, complete the following checklist.

-- Push everything to VCS, including your and your team members' changes.
+- Push all your updates to the VCS, including your team members' changes.
+- Click **Proceed**.

+![](/learn/assets/push-to-vcs-upgrade.png)

 - Click **Finish Upgrade**.

-![](/learn/assets/push-to-vcs-upgrade.png)

 ![](/learn/assets/finish-upgrade-wavemaker-11.png)

 ## WaveMaker 10

 From the project card, you will access the app in WaveMaker 10.
-You can continue making critical fixes supporting your already released application running in WaveMaker 10.
+You can continue making critical fixes supporting your released application running in WaveMaker 10.

 ![](/learn/assets/project-card-wavemaker-10.png)

 ### To do

-When working in multi-version Studio, any changes you're making in the WaveMaker 10 project should be done on WaveMaker 11 manually once you finish completing the project upgrade.
+When working in Multi-version Studio, any changes you're making in the WaveMaker 10 project should be redone on WaveMaker 11 manually after the project upgrade.

 ## Upgrade Complete